flaxandteal/flaxandteal-website/content/aiforbusiness/index.md

 # AI Tools for Business – Workshop Packages

-A practical, hands-on programme that helps local businesses use AI well.
-We focus on real outcomes such as better copy, faster content, improved product pages, and smarter customer research.
+Save time, cut costs, and reach more customers.
+Our workshops show businesses how to use AI to get real results fast — from sharper copy and smarter marketing to streamlined operations and product improvements.

 ---

 Our AI workshops give SMEs the tools and confidence to use AI effectively in day-to-day work.
 Designed for councils, enterprise agencies, and sector bodies, each package blends clear demonstrations, guided practice, and one-to-one mentoring.
 With options from £1,200, organisations can deliver high-impact support that is practical, accessible, and results-driven.
+Now is the right moment to act — AI adoption is accelerating, and local businesses risk being left behind without the right guidance.

 ---